-Degree programs include the major, minors in Literary Studies, Professional Writing and Creative Writing, and the MA in English and MFA in Creative Writing.
+Degree programs include an undergraduate major, minors in Literary Studies and Professional Writing, and a Master of Arts in English.
 Undergraduates are encouraged to pursue independent research through our English Honors program, and to participate in our intellectual and social community through the Upstart Crows, our English club.

 To follow our ongoing activities, visit us on our UWYOENGLISH Facebook page.

-Browse through our web pages or stop by our main office in Hoyt Hall 201 to learn more.
+Browse through our web pages or stop by our main office in Crane Hall 118 to learn more.

 November 2, 2015 — University of Wyoming at Casper faculty member Bruce Richardson, senior lecturer in the Department of English, is the speaker for UW’s 2015 Buchanan Lecture that honors retired UW President Tom Buchanan.